Av0cat0/Motion-Detector-With-Blurring/README.md

 # Motion Detection Pipeline System

-A professional multiprocessing video analysis system that detects motion and applies selective blurring for privacy protection.
+A multiprocessing video analysis system that detects motion and applies selective blurring for privacy protection.

 ## Table of Contents
 - [Overview](#overview)